Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

 Don’t know where to start?!

 Images are one of the most common slugs.

 Start swapping out your big, heavy images with nice easy, breezy, compressed ones & you should start to see a difference in your loading times.

-If you have a lot of pages to do this on, I suggest looking at your Google Analytics, see which pages get the MOST traffic, and starting with those pages.
+If you have a lot of pages to do this on, I suggest looking at your Google Analytics, seeing which pages get the MOST traffic, and starting with those pages.

-Also, don’t forget to delete the old ones out of the media library.
+Also, don’t forget to delete the old ones from the media library.

 Now how fast does your site load?